 I was pleasantly surprised to come across Carmine Caruso’s Musical Calisthenics for Brass in our online database.
 I studied trombone with Carmine from 1968 to 1971 in his small studio off Sixth Avenue in midtown Manhattan.

 Although he himself was not a brass player (he played saxophone and violin), he was

-Once, in the time slot before my lesson, I listened to Carmine coaching a horn player from the New York Philharmonic who needed help staying focused in the upper register.
+Once, before my lesson, I listened to Carmine coaching a horn player from the New York Philharmonic who needed help staying focused in the upper register.
 It was not unusual for top professionals to seek his advice.
-He was an efficiency expert.
-He taught his students how to practice so that the breath, the tongue, the teeth, the lips, and the facial muscles all work together efficiently, with no wasted effort.
-After hearing and seeing you play for a few minutes, he could identify whatever inefficiency was hurting the resonant quality of your tone, or interfering with your ability to move smoothly and easily between registers, or causing undue tiredness.
+He was an efficiency expert; he taught his students how to practice so that the breath, tongue, teeth, lips, and facial muscles all work together efficiently with no wasted effort.
+After hearing and seeing you play for a few minutes, he could identify whatever inefficiency was hurting the resonant quality of your tone, interfering with your ability to move smoothly and easily between registers, or causing undue fatigue.
 The exercises he prescribed would invariably be the medicine you needed to fix the problem you were having.
 With his help, I was able to increase my comfortable playing range by a full octave in my first six months of study.